adoy/cmdalias/docs/README.md

 };
 ```

-With this `kubectl` alias I can use commands like
+With this `kubectl` alias you can use commands like:

 | Real command | Short command using cmdalias |
 | --- | --- |